Fire Warden Training Ireland: online, Fire Services Acts compliant, instant certificate.

 What is Fire Warden Training?

-Fire Warden Training is essential workplace education that teaches employees and employers the correct techniques for fire safety practice, carrying, pushing, and pulling loads safely.
+Fire Warden Training is essential workplace education that teaches employees and employers how to prevent fires, raise the alarm, use the right fire extinguisher safely, and lead a calm evacuation to the assembly point.
 In Ireland, this training is not just recommended - it is a legal requirement under the Safety, Health and Welfare at Work Act 2005 and the Fire Services Acts 1981 and 2003.

 This certification ensures you can perform your duties safely and in compliance with Irish law.
 Our online Fire Warden Course incorporates video demonstrations, interactive elements, and clear written content to ensure thorough understanding.